 Each year the Faculty of Sports and Nutrition receives exchange students from abroad.
-They study here for one or two semesters under the terms of a bilateral agreement between the School of Sports and Nutrition and their home university.
+You study here for one semester under the terms of a bilateral agreement between the Faculty of Sports and Nutrition and your home university.

 Each minor takes place during the Autumn semester (September through January).
 One of them, Nutrition & Health Promotion – Personal Trainer, also takes place in the Spring semester (February through June).
 More information on the application procedure and the deadlines involved is provided below.

 The Sport Development minor addresses social challenges through sport in a national and international context.
 The aims of Sport Development are inclusion, empowering people and building communities through sustainable sport programmes.
 Subjects cover a diverse range of topics, including capacity building, sport policy and governance, social entrepreneurship and intercultural communication.

 The High Performance Sport minor focuses on the management aspects within the world of High Performance Sport.
 This industry is dedicated to striving for excellence and you will be taught in such an environment.
 The subjects covered include sport policy and governance, sport marketing, sport media and sport law, among many others.

 The Creating Food Concepts in Europe minor is part of the Bachelor’s programme Nutrition and Dietetics.
 The focus is on the creation of innovative food concepts.
 Taking an interdisciplinary approach, the courses combine knowledge about food cultures, product design, consumer research and functional food science with economics, international marketing, intercultural management and business ethics.